Shuhei-YOSHIDA/vim-ros-example-vimrc/README.md

 ## Prepare vimrc to use some plugins with dein.vim
 In this example, rather than vim-ros, some plugins are installed.
-They are mainly for complete by LSP.
+They are mainly for completation by LSP.

 And some configurations of vim are also done in the vimrc.